IffTech/Boson-Sampling/README.md

         print("Probability of photon output {0} : {1}".format(photon_out_configuration, output_probability))
     ```

-## Demo Files
+## Example Files

-Demonstration files have been included to explain different possible usages with `boson_sampling`.
+Example files have been included to explain different possible usages with `bosonsampling` and can be found in the `examples` folder.

-All files prefixed with `bs_` are dedicated solely to `boson_sampling.py`.
+All files prefixed with `bs_` are dedicated solely to `bosonsampling.py`.

-However, there are files prefixed with `sf_` that show how one could verify, or run
+However, there are files prefixed with `sf_` that show how identical behavior can be obtained with [Strawberry Fields](https://strawberryfields.ai/) (great for verifying results) and how `bosonsampling` can be used in conjunction with it as well.

 * `bs_single_photon_test.py` - demonstrates a single photon entering the interferometer and calculating the probability of all possible outputs
 * `bs_multiple_photon_test.py` - demonstrates multiple photons entering the interferometer and calculating the probability of all possible outputs, emphasizing how `gen_output_configurations()` can come in handy for such scenarios.